US ambassador to Turkey slams Ankara over staff arrest

 Erdogan snubs Bass

-Washington's visa freeze has caused ire in Ankara, and Bass's comments come a day after President Erdogan said he would no longer recognize Bass as the US' representative.
+Washington's visa freeze has caused ire in Ankara, and Bass' comments come a day after President Erdogan said he would no longer recognize Bass as the US' representative.
 Bass is an outgoing ambassador and will soon take up a new post in Afghanistan.

 "In fact, this ambassador is doing his farewell visits," Ergodan said Tuesday.

-"And right now, be it our cabinet ministers, parliament head -- and I personally am not accepting his farewell visit, and will not do so, because we do not see him as a representative of the United States in Turkey -- let me say that clearly."
+"And right now, be it our Cabinet ministers, parliament head -- and I personally am not accepting his farewell visit, and will not do so, because we do not see him as a representative of the United States in Turkey -- let me say that clearly."

 But Bass defended the visa freeze Wednesday as a necessary measure while trying to calm the waters.